firmhouse/csv_export/README.md

 # csv_export

-A CsvExport is a simple opinionated class for easily making CSV exports in Rails apps.
+CsvExport is a simple opinionated class for easily making CSV exports in Rails apps.
 You can easily render CSV exports from model collections or add rows via raw data insertion.

 ## Usage